JakuJ/mandelbrot-set-explorer/README.md

 2. CPUs supporting double precision
 3. GPUs supporting single precision

 If there are no OpenCL-ready GPUs, then the CPUs are used.
 There are two OpenCL kernels used for rendering, one based on an `unsigned char` buffer and one based on `image2d`.
-The former is used with CPUs, the later with GPUs, to benefit from GPU image processing speed.
+The former is used with CPUs, the later with GPUs, to benefit from GPU image processing power.

-OpenCL implementation on the CPU is about 4x faster than `Parallel.For` implementation (tested on Intel® Core™ i5-5257U CPU @ 2.70GHz).
+OpenCL implementation on the CPU is about 4x faster than the `Parallel.For`–based implementation (tested on Intel® Core™ i5-5257U CPU @ 2.70GHz).

-If OpenCL implementation doesn't work for you for some reason, use release mode to enable optimizations and set the target to `x64` for major speed improvements over `x86` while using `ParallelMandelbrot` CPU implementation.
+If the OpenCL implementation doesn't work for you for some reason, use release mode to enable optimizations and set the target to `x64` for major speed improvements over `x86` while using the `Parallel.For`–based implementation.

 Usage
 ------

-* Left click anywhere in the image to zoom in to that location, right click to zoom out
+* Left click anywhere in the image to zoom in on that location, right click to zoom out
 * Use the `Space` key to toggle between modes dictating the parameter your mouse wheel changes.
 Currently available modes are:
 1. Zooming factor
 2. Image resolution